 Justification of Red List Category

 This species qualifies as Endangered owing to a very rapid population decline.
-The population is now so small that lower (but still very significant) rates of decline are likely in the future (Collar et al. 1992).
+The population is now so small that lower, but significant, rates of decline are likely in the future.

 The population was estimated at 7,000 individuals in 1994.
 This is roughly equivalent to 4,700 mature individuals.

 Extensive surveys, and the use of MaxEnt algorithm, have calculated that the area with suitable ecological conditions, primary habitat, and the confirmed presence of the species may include 65,737 km2, fragmented into five areas.
 Its Mexican coastal Pacific range may now cover 18,957 km2 fragmented into three potential metapopulations, with the broader distribution in the Gulf Coast estimated at 46,780km2 (Monterrubio-Rico et al. 2010, Monterrubio-Rico et al. 2016).
-On the coast of Michoacán, Mexico, it has been calculated that the species occupies 45.6% of its estimated historic distribution (Monterrubio-Rico et al. 2007).
+On the coast of Michoacán, Mexico, it has been calculated that the species occupies 45.6% of its estimated historic distribution (Monterrubio-Rico et al. 2007), yet only 39% (3,432 km2) of this occupied range was modelled to constitute suitable habitat conditions for the species, and just 6.6% (587 km2) comprised its preferred tropical semi-deciduous forest habitat (Monterrubio-Rico et al. 2014, 2016).
+Amazona oratrix abundance was evidenced to be 6 times greater in areas of preserved forest rather than in the fragmented, human-disturbed, and intensively cattle ranched areas of the region (Monterrubio-Rico et al. 2015).
 Based on intensive field surveys during 2001-2007, it was verified that the species's range has contracted in Colima state, and it has been extirpated in 11 municipalities in coastal Guerrero state (from Tecpan de Galeana to Marquelia) (T. Monterrubio-Rico et al. in litt.
 2007).
 The combined range decline for Colima, Michoacan and Guerrero is estimated at 3,990 km2 (T. Monterrubio-Rico et al. in litt.
 2007).
-The population at Punta de Manabique declined by 30% to 70 individuals from 1994 to 2001 primarily because of nest poaching (Eisermann 2003, Eisermann in litt.
+The population at Punta de Manabique declined by 30% to 70 individuals from 1994 to 2001 primarily because of nest poaching (Eisermann 2003, K. Eisermann in litt.
 2007).

 It inhabits dense thorn-forest, savanna, tall deciduous forest and humid riverine woodland, occasionally up to 500 m (with a report of up to 1,377 m at Totula, Veracruz, Mexico [Monterrubio-Rico 2013]).
 Birds favour semi-arid regions in the northern Atlantic lowlands, but more humid savannas further south.
-In Belize, it inhabits pine savannas and adjacent evergreen forest patches, and guatemalensis occurs in coastal scrub, palm savanna and mangroves (Lousada and Howell 1996, Eisermann 2003).
+In Belize, it inhabits pine savannas and adjacent evergreen forest patches, and "guatemalensis" occurs in coastal scrub, palm savanna and mangroves (Lousada and Howell 1996, Eisermann 2003).
 Food privation and fire cause occasional wanderings.
-It nests in tree-cavities and in snags of Roystonea palms (Eisermann 2003), with breeding occurring in February-June.
-Along the Michoacan Pacific coast in Mexico, the species nests in Astronium graveolens, Brosimum allicastrum and at least five other tree species (T. Monterrubio-Rico et al. in litt.
-2007).
+Breeding typically occurs in February-June, although it occurs earlier in the Michoacán region between January-May, in the snags of Roystonea palms or in nests in tree cavities (Eisermann 2003).
+The species exhibits a narrow niche breadth for nest-trees, utilising just 11 species with 81% of nests found in Astronium graveolens, Brosimum alicastrum, and Enterolobium cyclocarpum; nests are typically built 1439 m ± 995 from human settlement with 62% at distances >1 km (Monterrubio-Rico et al. 2014; Téllez-García 2008).
 Nesting success is only 0.5 fledglings per nest (E. C. Enkerlin-Hoeflich in litt.
 1994).
-It feeds on fruit from wild and cultivated trees.
+The species consumes seeds from the forest's semi-deciduous species, such as Astronium graveolens, Crataeva tapia, and Sideroxylon capiri, as well as fruit from Ficus insípida and other tropical dry deciduous forest species (Renton 2002, Monterrubio-Rico et al. 2014).

 Conservation Actions Underway

 CITES Appendix I. In Mexico it occurs in nine protected areas (T. Monterrubio-Rico et al. in litt.
 2007).
 The race magna occurs in El Cielo, Los Tuxtlas, Pantanos de Centla and Laguna de Terminos Biosphere Reserves.
 The race tresmarieae is protected in the Islas Marias Biosphere Reserve.
 The race oratrix occurs in Chamela-Cuixmala Reserve, on the Lagunas de Chacahua, Huatulco National Park, and on the recently created Zicuiran-Infiernillo Biosphere Reserve in Michoacan (T. Monterrubio-Rico et al. in litt.
 2007), as well as seven protected areas in Belize (E. C. Enkerlin-Hoeflich in litt.
 1994, Miller and Miller 1997, Snyder et al. 2000).
-The only breeding population known in Guatemala was declared a wildlife refuge in 2005, but effective protection is difficult due to organised crime in the area (Eisermann in litt.
+The only breeding population known in Guatemala was declared a wildlife refuge in 2005, but effective protection is difficult due to organised crime in the area (K. Eisermann in litt.
 2007).
 There are several country-wide awareness campaigns in Mexico (Roberson and Carratello 1997).
-It is bred in captivity, but the reintroduction of captive-bred birds is unfeasible (Low 1995b).
+It is bred in captivity, but the reintroduction of captive-bred birds is unfeasible (Low 1995).
+Introduced artificial nests have been quickly occupied, suggesting this is an effective method of mitigating for the loss of suitable natural nesting cavities (Anon.
+2016).
+The 'Scarlet Six Bio-monitoring Team' are working to evaluate the wild population size, nesting success in protected and unprotected areas, threats to nesting pairs and develop protocols for a coordinated national monitoring effort in Belize (Anon.
+2016).

 Text account compilers